huguesbr/public_transport_led_display/README.md

 ## TODO

+  - [x] Fetch train next arrival in minutes
+  - [x] Fetch bike availability
-  [ ] Move from processing to Arduino + Wifi Shield
+  - [ ] Move from processing to Arduino + Wifi Shield
-  [ ] Use NeoPixel to display info
+  - [ ] Use NeoPixel to display info
-  [ ] Relay control for larger display
+  - [ ] Relay control for larger display